Bangerz: Background and production

-In 2012, Cyrus announced plans to focus on her film career, effectively putting her musical endeavors on a hiatus.
-That year, she appeared in the films LOL and So Undercover.
+In 2010, Cyrus announced plans to focus on her film career, effectively putting her musical endeavors on a hiatus.
+In 2012, she appeared in the films LOL and So Undercover.
 She was also confirmed as a primary voice actress in the feature film Hotel Transylvania, but was fired from the project due to a scandal involving her licking a suggestive cake.
 This fallout ended up serving her well to coordinate a musical comeback.
 In January 2013, Cyrus signed a recording contract with RCA Records.
 In March, she confirmed that her fourth studio album would be released by the end of 2013.
 Cyrus stated that she "started over" as an artist after terminating the services of her previous professional connections, who she felt "would have [been] scared" by her evolving public image.
 In a later interview, she elaborated that she recognizes Bangerz to be her official debut record, deprecating her earlier projects released during the production of Hannah Montana.
 While recording the then-untitled album, Cyrus intended to produce a "very adult and sexy and believable" final product, and was "having fun making music [for] the first time in her career."
 She said the album was influenced by Motown Sound.
 Musical acts which inspired the album included OneRepublic and Timbaland.
+According to Cyrus, Bangerz cost "a couple million" dollars to produce.

 She described the music as "dirty south hip-hop" and combining the genres of hip-hop and country, which she felt was a "good hybrid".
 To achieve this sound, Cyrus worked with various hip hop producers including Mike Will Made It, Mac Miller, Pharrell Williams, and Tyler, the Creator in cities including Atlanta, Georgia.
 They helped her to incorporate hip hop music elements into the project, which Cyrus acknowledged resulted in a "really different sound".
 Cyrus further commented that her project would "shut everyone up", and later compared the record to Bad (1987) by Michael Jackson, in that "people still are listening to [it] because it's so fucking dope" and "[wants] people to listen to [her] album like that."
 She also expressed her desire to "set a new standard for pop music".
 Producer Sean Garrett called the record "fun [and] exciting", and stated that a collaboration that Cyrus recorded with Britney Spears would appear on the final track listing.
 Mike Will Made It explained that the title for the album was decided upon after realizing that "whole album was bangers".